EngrBree/Crime-report/README.md

 ## Usage <a name="usage"></a>

 ### Landing Page
-- **Description:** Users land on this page, which provides an overview and access to login or sign-up.
+- **Description:** Users land on this page, which provides an overview and access to login

 ### Step 1: Sign Up / Login
 - **Description:** Users can create a new account or log in if they already have an account.

   ![Sign Up Screenshot](assets/images/registerUser.mp4)